Azure/azure-functions-nodejs-library/README.md

 - Create or open a local function app to test with
 - In the local function app:
   - Make sure you are calling `func.setup()` somewhere in your app, as described above in the "Usage" section
   - Run `npm link @azure/functions`.
-This will point your app to the local repository for the framework package
+This will point your app to the local repository for the `@azure/functions` package
   - Add the following settings to your "local.settings.json" file or configure them directly as environment variables
     - `languageWorkers__node__arguments`: `--inspect`
       > 💡 Tip: Set `logging__logLevel__Worker` to `debug` if you want to view worker-specific logs in the output of `func start`